iam4722202468/Notepad/README.md

     Implement a ReST note management API with the following specification:

 ## Add a note
+- noteName is the note name (required)
+- noteValue is the note value (required)
 > POST /note/add

 ## Get notes, optionally specifying GET parameters where: